Skip to main content

 For example, if the policyholder submits a claim for $150,000 and the insurer’s own estimate shows $90,000 in covered damage, the insurer must pay the $90,000 promptly even if the parties are still negotiating the remaining $60,000.
 Holding the entire $150,000 hostage to the dispute over the $60,000 difference is a clear violation.
 For a deeper discussion of advance payment obligations, see advance payments and partial payments and CDI advance payment requirements.

-AB 1642: Enhanced Requirements for Catastrophic Claims
+Enhanced Requirements for Catastrophic and Declared-Emergency Claims

 Advance Payment Requirements